 The two vessels collided.
 An investigation found that the workers operating both ships failed to see there was a problem until seconds before the collision occurred.

 Most of the blame was put on the operator of the other ship, which demonstrates that even when workers are well-trained, those that are not can put them at risk.
 In this particular incident, the other ship, the Lee III, suffered more.
 The ship partially sank, and five crew members died.

 In another incident in 2005, a Zim’s vessel caused a terrible accident.
 The accident occurred in the waters of northern Japan.
 The Zim Asia hit a Japanese fishing boat resulting in the deaths of seven men aboard it.

 At the time, the Zim officer on duty claimed not to have seen any radar signs of the ship, and he decided not to wake the sleeping captain.
 They were not found to be negligent but criticized for not rescuing the fishermen.

 In 2014 Zim faced yet another unusual incident when pirates in the middle of the ocean attacked a container ship.
 The incident occurred when the Africa Star was returning to Israel from Southeast Asia.

 Pirates fired on the ship, but security guards aboard it were able to fire back and repel the attack.
 No one was hurt.

 Accidents and Maritime Law

-Compensation is significant because it helps maritime workers and their families cover lost wages and pay medical bills.
-If you are injured on a maritime job, you can consult with a professional maritime lawyer to seek your rights under the law.
+Compensation is significant because it helps maritime workers and their families cover lost wages and medical bills.
+If you are injured on a maritime job, you can consult a professional maritime lawyer to seek your rights under the law.